 Similarly, in the monsoon season, trekking is possible.
 However, it takes a lot of effort.
 Slippery and muddy trails, landslides, and floods can arrive anytime.
 If you plan the trek in the right months, which is either till mid-June or the last week of August, then Gokyo Lakes & Renjo La pass trek can be attempted in monsoon too.

 Trekking permits for Gokyo Lake and Renjo La pass

-To start your journey to Gokyo Lakes and Renjo La pass, you first need to have a permit.
-You mandatory need trekking permits for traveling in the Everest region.
+To start your journey to Gokyo Lakes and Renjo La Pass, you first need to have a permit.
+You are mandatory need trekking permits for travelling in the Everest region.
 How do you get one?

 You do not need to worry about your permits and all the hassle that it takes to get one.
 Because once you confirm your booking with us, it is our responsibility to arrange it for you.
 All the permit cost is included in the package cost.